- Chart

 Total Addressable Market (TAM)

-The global TAM for digital payments is vast and growing, encompassing various forms of electronic transactions, including card payments, real-time payments, mobile payments, and cross-border transactions.
-Estimates vary, but it is projected to be in the trillions of dollars annually.
-Visa is well-positioned to capture a significant portion of this TAM due to its global network and diverse product offerings, particularly in areas like cross-border payments and emerging markets.
+The global TAM for digital payments is estimated to be in the trillions of dollars and is projected to continue growing significantly.
+Visa is well-positioned to capture a substantial portion of this TAM through its extensive global reach and diverse payment solutions.

 Upturn SWOT Analysis